All Products

 Billing method

-The billing of provisioned instances starts when the provisioned instances are created and ends when the provisioned instances are released.
-Provisioned instances are requested and released by yourself.
+Generally, instances that are processing requests are active instances.
+In the provisioned mode, instances are always active if you do not enable the idle mode.
+The billing of these provisioned instances starts when the instances are allocated and ends when you release the instances.
 Therefore, you are charged for the provisioned instances based on active mode prices even if they are not processing any requests if the instances are not released and the idle mode is not enabled.

 image